DreamMaoMao/hych/README.md

 ## Frequently Asked Questions
 - some config not work, or the plugin not work.
 ```
-if you use install hycov at first time,please try logout and relogin again.
+if you use install hych at first time,please try logout and relogin again.
 ```

 - Compilation failure